Conduct Matters

 Exhibition Catalog: Connie Butler, curatorial essay, “Hammer Project: Jeanine Oleson: Conduct Matters,” exhibition brochure, published by the Hammer Museum, May 2017

-Part 1 of a large-scale project cycle includes an exhibition and performance related to research on the conditions of copper usage in late capitalism and the irreconcilable contemporary relationship between bodies, labor, resources, and art.
-With humor, pathos, and pleasure, the installation includes catalytic instruments and objects that interrelate the body’s function and relationship to materials and representation.
-The exhibition premieres a video, Crossed Wires, a three-channel absurdist ensemble work based on the production process of copper.
+A large-scale project cycle including an exhibition and performance related to research on copper extraction/usage in late capitalism and the irreconcilable contemporary relationship between land, labor, resources, and art.
+Playing with conduct as a material transmission, musical prompt and ethical reminder, the exhibition includes catalytic instruments and objects that interrelate the body’s function and relationship to materials and representation with humor and pathos.
+The exhibition also premieres a video, Crossed Wires, a three-channel absurdist ensemble work based on the production process of copper.
 A hand-woven rug anchors the project, its composition based on perspectival issues of 3D imaging.

 Project also premiered a new performance, Breathe in the World (or problems with you, me, we, they, hear and see) on May 13 & 14 at the Hammer.